qianghan/Kevin/profiler/README.md

 2. Implement the service in `app/backend/core/services/`
 3. Register the service in the service factory
 4. Add configuration in `config.yaml`

+### Adding a New University Provider

+1. Create a new class that implements the `UniversityProvider` interface
+2. Add a factory method to create the provider based on configuration
+3. Add necessary mappers for the provider's data format
+4. Update the configuration to enable the new provider

 ### Extending Workflows